 The Contoso DNS admin should create the following CNAMEs:

 EnterpriseEnrollment-s.manage.microsoft.com – Supports a redirect to the Intune service with domain recognition from the email’s domain name

 Changes to DNS records might take up to 72 hours to propagate.
 You can't verify the DNS change in Intune until the DNS record propagates.

 - In Intune in the Azure portal, choose Device enrollment > Windows enrollment > CNAME Validation.

 - In the Domain box, enter the company website and then choose Test.

 Tell users how to enroll Windows devices

 Tell your users how to enroll their Windows devices and what to expect after they're brought into management.
-For end-user enrollment instructions, see Enroll your Windows device in Intune.
-You can also tell users to review What can my IT admin see on my device.

 For more information about end-user tasks, see Resources about the end-user experience with Microsoft Intune.